mrzool/mrzool.github.io/index.md

 You've reached the website of Mattia Tezzele, web developer with background in sociology and economics.

-My interests cross over into frontend development, responsive design, typography, data visualization, information architecture, and human language.
+My interests cross over into many things, mostly in the areas of frontend development, responsive design, typography, data visualization, information architecture, and human language.
 Besides that, I like Unix, Vim, Git, web standards, and open source software.

 ### Writing